base/base/docs/specs/governance/alligator.md

 ### Differences

-The main difference for delegations made from the `GovernanceToken` contract is basic delegations are encapasulated as subdelegations and forwarded to the `Alligator` contract.
+The main difference for delegations made from the `GovernanceToken` contract is basic delegations are encapsulated as subdelegations and forwarded to the `Alligator` contract.
 Basic delegation can be achieved with a subdelegation rule such as: